-Explore what truly matters to you in a safe and supportive space.
+Explore what truly matters, in a safe and supportive space.

-Life isn’t always easy to figure out—and you don’t have to do it alone.
-Whether you’re overwhelmed, stuck, anxious, or just exhausted from holding it all together, I offer a space where you can pause, unpack, and make sense of what’s going on.
+Life isn’t always easy to figure out, and you don’t have to do it alone.
+Whether you’re feeling overwhelmed, anxious, stuck, or exhausted from holding everything together, I offer a space where you can pause, reflect, and make sense of what’s going on.

 Read more about my background and experience.